Another key area where digital is different is the rate of change.

 - Putting technology and processes in place to quickly deploy and pilot new things.

-How aggressively you change is a key, defining component of your digital strategy.
+How aggressively you change is a key, defining a component of your digital strategy.
 Easing into a new model in a parallel process, pilot project or part of change program are all potential approaches.

 In my next post, I’ll talk about implementing a multi-speed engine as a way to start moving part of your organization at digital speed, while simultaneously maintaining legacy approaches.